 Qualifying capital and risk-weighted assets are computed based on BSP regulations.
 The qualifying capital of the Company consists of core tier 1 capital and tier 2 capital.
-Tier 1 capital comprises paid-up capital stock, paid-in surplus, surplus including net income for the year, surplus reserves less deductions such as deferred income tax, unsecured credit accommodations to DOSRI and unrealized fair value losses on financial assets at fair value through other comprehensive income.
-Tier 2 capital includes net unrealized fair value gains on financial assets at fair value through other comprehensive income, and general loan loss provisions for BSP reporting purposes.
+Tier 1 capital comprises paid-up capital stock, paid-in surplus, surplus including net income for the year, surplus reserves less deductions such as DIT, unsecured credit accommodations to DOSRI and unrealized fair value losses on financial assets at FVOCI.
+Tier 2 capital includes net unrealized fair value gains on financial assets at FVOCI, and general loan loss provisions for BSP reporting purposes.